Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: RESULTS

 \subsection{\textbf{Identifying the measurements required for successful estimation}}

-Keeping as measurements the membrane voltages, I sought to ascertain the minimum number of cells within the network whose voltage traces are required for model completion.
-To this end, the membrane voltage time series of just two out of the three neurons were provided.
+Keeping as measurements the membrane voltages, a variation on the experiment was performed in order to ascertain whether a successful estimation requires the sampling of all neurons within the network.
+This assumption originates from a well-known problem in causality inference that all components of a system must be sampled in order to recover complete information about the system\footnote{In causal inference, any causal link $A \rightarrow B$ can be replaced with $A \rightarrow Z \rightarrow B$ while preserving the causal effect.
+Measuring A alone is insufficient; one must also measure all possible Z (e.g. Ref~\cite{pearl2000causality}).}.
+To this end, the membrane voltage time series of just two out of the three neurons were provided as measurements.

-This design was inadequate for prediction.
-The ion channel maximum conductances and reversal potentials of the \textit{measured} cells, and the $g_{ij}$ of synapses \textit{leaving} the measured cells were estimated to an accuracy comparable to the estimates of Tables~\ref{table1} and ~\ref{table2}.
-The corresponding values for the \textit{unmeasured} cell were poor, and predictions of voltage time series for all three cells were poor (not shown).
-This result indicates that if the measurements used are voltage traces, one must obtain the voltage traces from all cells of a circuit in order to predict the circuit activity.
-It is possible, however, that the incorporation of time delays in the measurement term of the cost function may loosen this requirement; see \textit{Discussion}.
+This design was indeed inadequate for prediction\footnote{The ion channel maximum conductances and reversal potentials of the \textit{measured} cells, and the $g_{ij}$ of synapses \textit{leaving} the measured cells were estimated to an accuracy comparable to the estimates of Tables~\ref{table1} and ~\ref{table2}.
+The corresponding values for the \textit{unmeasured} cell were poor, and predictions of voltage time series for all three cells were poor (not shown).}.
+The implication for experiment is that, in order to obtain parameter estimates sufficiently accurate to predict network electrical output, all cells of the circuit must be sampled during the estimation procedure.
+It is fortuitous, then, that there exist some isolatable functional circuits in crustaceans whose constituent cells are sufficiently large in volume - and sufficiently small in number - to facilitate simultaneous whole-cell recordings of all cells within the circuit; see \textit{Discussion}.

-Finally, I sought to determine whether intracellular calcium concentration alone contained sufficient information to yield adequate predictions.
-To this end, the measurements used were the time series of calcium concentration within each of the three cells.
+Finally, given the wide use of calcium imaging in neuroscience, a variation of the original experiment was performed to ascertain whether intracellular calcium concentration alone contained sufficient information to yield adequate predictions.
+That is, the measurements used were the time series of calcium concentration for all three cells.